Bobcares

 Check if a GPO-deployed software was applied successfully

 If we apply a certain software version via GPO, then we can easily check if this GPO was successfully applied to a user or not.
-All we need is the GPResult tool and names of the target computer and user:
+Also, all we need is the GPResult tool and the names of the target computer and user:

 gpresult /s "PCNAME" /USER "Username" /h "Target location of the